wp-plugins/bulletproof-security/readme.txt

 = Is BulletProof Security automatically setup already? =

-Yes and No. You must be set up your WordPress Custom Permlalink Structure for BPS to work correctly.
+Yes and No. You must be using a WordPress Custom Permlalink Structure for BPS to work correctly.
  BPS is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder.
 If you have WordPress installed in a subfolder then updating your WordPress Custom Permalinks will automatically generate and write the correct .htaccess code to your